arilaukkanen/eventshuffle-api/README.md

 Some ideas how to continue developing the backend:
 * Input syntax and semantics validation on API Gateway level and code level
+* CloudFormation stack for automatically create all resources when needed
 * Logging and monitoring improvements
 * API tests
 * Distribute code on different Lambdas based on request
 * Better error handling in backend code
 * Minimum access policies for services
 * Security hardening
-* CloudFormation stack for automatically create all resources when needed
-* GitHub integration and automatic pipeline for updating Lambda function code
+* GitHub integration and automatic pipeline for updating Lambda function code when commit is made
-* Separate environments for testing/staging/production
+* Separate environments for testing/staging/production and a mechanism to release staged version to production
+* Domain name for API
+* Introduction of e.g. edge locations or multiple regions based on access patterns